sjoseph11236/Software_Testing_Apprenticeship/week6/Day26/overview.md

   ## Lab A:
   - Code along for Github Actions
   ## Lab B:
-   - Write 7 - 10 tests and write appropriate Github actions.
+   - Write 7 - 10 tests for a calculator or any Java.util class(Arraylist, String etc.) and write appropriate Github actions.
   ## Lab C:
    -  Complete another walk through of Github Actions